daniel3735928559/category/README.md

   * Video with captions at specified timestamps

-* *Snippets*: We want to be able to make these documents in whatever form is most convenient.
-Currently, this means markdown (since it is easily written) and XML (since it is easily manipulated).
+* *Snippets*: We want it to be easy to take a couple sentences, a single file, a quick thught, and ingest that into the system without too much more work than scribbling a post-it.

 * *Discoverable*: Content needs to be tagged in some way to make it findable.
 We make it easy to tag documents by their relationships to